cespare/dotfiles/system_notes.md

   - delay: 250
   - speed: 40
 * In window manager tweaks, change the key for moving windows from alt to super.
-* In xfce mouse & touchpad settings, set pointer speed to:
+* (Not LT:) In xfce mouse & touchpad settings, set pointer speed to:
-  - acceleration: 1.0 (LT: 2.0)
+  - acceleration: 1.0
   - sensitivity: 4 px
   (For 1600 DPI hardware setting)
-* LT: In touchpad settings, select the correct touchpad, then the Touchpad tab:
+* LT: Set up touchpad following the section at the bottom.
-  - Disable touchpad while typing -> 1s
-  - Turn off tap touchpad to click
-  - Enable horizontal scrolling
 * LT: In mouse & touchpad settings > Theme > Cursor size: 48px
 * Panel properties:
   - Unlock -> move to bottom -> lock